ConfederacyOfGaia/Gaia/magic-items.md

 ##### Attunement Bonus

 As an action, you may slam Earthbreakers' head onto the ground to create a shockwave before you.
-All creatures in a 30 foot sphere centered on you must succeed in a DC 16 Dexterity saving throw or fall prone and be stunned until the end of your next turn.
+All creatures in a 30 foot sphere centered on you must succeed in a DC 16 Constituion saving throw or be stunned until the end of your next turn.
 You can do this once per short rest.

 #### Goresong

+#### Hew

+This greataxe is simply made and rough-looking.

+##### Attunement Bonus

+You have advantage against creatures with the type Plant.

+#### Ironbark

+#### Leviathan Axe

+This axe looks like a standard battle axe.
+It has the Thrown property and a range of 20/60.

+##### Attunement Bonus

+After throwing the Leviathan Axe, you can recall it into your hand as a bonus action.

+When you hit with an attack using this axe, the target takes an extra 1d6 cold damage.
+In addition, while you hold the axe, you have resistance to fire damage.

+#### The Mauler's Fist

+The head of this rough-cast mace is fashioned into the shape of a crude fist.

+##### Attunement Bonus

+When you roll a critical hit, you can attempt to stun the creature.
+The creature must roll a Constitution saving throw; DC = 8 + your Dexterity bonus + your proficiency bonus.
+You can use this feature a number of times equal to your proficiency bonus per long rest.

+#### Moonstrike

+This elegantly crafted longsword is deceptively light weight.
+Despite its apparent age it appears completely unblemished and the binding around the grip feels freshly wrapped.

+##### Attunement Bonus

+On a hit, you can use your bonus action to heal yourself of hp equal to your proficiency bonus.
+You can use this abiluty a number of times equal to your proficiency bonus per short rest.

+#### Seethe

+This is a [simple shortsword](http://kultofathena.com/images/PA1055WD_4_l.jpg), clean and shiny as the day it was made.

+##### Attunement Bonus

+The first time Seethe draws blood in a battle, the weapon noticably warmer.
+After the blade is warmed up in this way (i.e., on any hit after the first), you can choose to inflict an additional 1d4 fire damage on a successful attack.
+This can be used a number of times per short rest equal to your proficiency bonus.

+#### Splinter

+This is a long, slender rapier.

+##### Attunement Bonus

+Your critical hit range is extended by 1.

+#### Throatcutter

+*dagger +2*, sentient (NE), made from the spine of a demon. feature a number of times equal to your proficiency bonus per short rest.

 #### Trinity Fang

 Three gems of red, blue and green decorate the pommel of this ornate dagger.
-By touching one of the three gems and whispering the daggers name the wielder may alter the blade to their liking.

 ##### Attunement Bonus